abhijitvalluri/sign-android-release/README.md

 This action will help you sign an Android `.apk` or `.aab` (Android App Bundle) file for release.

-NOTE: This action is still in development and not finalized.
-As such, do not rely on this to work properly for your workflows!
+**NOTE**: This action has been designed for my specific use case (by adapting r0adkll's original version).
+As such, it may not be suitable for you at all.
+I may not entertain PRs, issues etc. as I probably do not have the bandwidth to try to make this "production ready".
+This may change in the future.

+Having said that, if you still wish to use this action, use it at your own risk.
+Absolutely no guarantees/no warranties provided.

 ## Inputs